liquibase/docker/README.md

 ## 🚨 Notice: New Official Liquibase Docker Image 🚨

-We are excited to announce that a new official Liquibase Docker image is now available at [https://hub.docker.com/_/liquibase](https://hub.docker.com/_/liquibase).
+We are excited to announce that a new official Liquibase Docker image is now available at [https://hub.docker.com/_/liquibase](https://hub.docker.com/_/liquibase) starting with liquibase 4.27.0 and newer.
 We recommend all users to start using this image for the latest updates and support.
+Any versions prior to 4.27.0 will only be available on the existing `liquibase/liquibase` community image.

 ### 🔧 Action Required